iagoleal/iagoleal.github.io/content/posts/recursion-schemes.md

     \mathtt{sol}\mid
     \mathtt{la} \mid
     \mathtt{si}.$$
-Nevertheless, in practice we also want to deal with types that are more complex than simply finite collections.
+Nevertheless, in practice we also want to deal with types that are more complex than finite collections.
 The solution to this is assuming that the programming language comes with some built-in types such as integers, characters, and floating-point numbers, together with structures that allow us to compose these types.